lemoncheesecake/lemoncheesecake/README.md

 def test_something_else_again(self):
     pass
 ```
-- properties: they are used for keywords that have a (closed) choice of values; examples:
+- properties: they are used for keywords that have a (closed) choice of values:
 ```python
 @prop("type", "acceptance")
 @test("Test something")